htadicha/hotelio-PP3/README.md

 ## Hotel Bill
 ### Overview
-The Hotel Bill Calculator is a Python-based application designed to help hotels manage and calculate customer bills.
+The Hotel Bill Calculator is a Python-based application designed to help hotels manage in calculating customer bills,.
 The application collects customer data, calculates various charges including room rent, restaurant bills, laundry bills, and game bills, and then displays the total bill to the customer.
+The data is saved in a Google Spreadsheet for record-keeping.
+Additionally, administrators can edit existing entries in the spreadsheet.

  [The deployed app](https://hotelio-48430d90cea4.herokuapp.com/)

 The first look of the app simulates the love sandwhiches projects provided in the training module.
 It is a terminal run app.
 See below